benroywillis/Dash-Automate/README.md

    - If the output of this command starts with `ELF`, this is not a bitcode file.
    - If the output of this command has `LLVM IR bitcode` in it, this is a bitcode file.
 2. dynamic links: any flag in a compiler command that starts with `-l`.
 The use of dynamic links in your compilation flow should only be used when absolutely necessary.
 3. bitcode archive: A static library of LLVM IR objects.
 They have a `.a` suffix.
-The use of these archives should be used to the fullest extent possible in your compilation flow.
+The use of these archives should be done to the fullest extent possible in your compilation flow.
-#### Simple Project Criteria
+### Simple Project Criteria
 If you satisfy the following criteria then you only need to read the first bullet of the `Build` and `User` keys of the `compile.json` section, then you may move on to the `Makefile` section.
 - You are building a single project that has no subdirectories.
 - You only require the command `make` to build your project.
 - You are not using any dynamic links in your compilation flow.
 - Your binary requires no runtime arguments.
-#### compile.json
+### compile.json
 An input json file is required to inform Dash-Automate about compile-time and runtime flags specific to the project.
 Dash-Automate will, by default, look for a file called compile.json.
 This name can be changed with the ` -i ` flag.

 Your compile.json file can contain up to four fields.